mastodon/documentation/content/en/user/profile.md

 Behind the scenes, Mastodon checks for the `rel="me"` attribute on the link back.
 Likewise, Mastodon puts `rel="me"` on the links within profile metadata.

+Every instance repeats the website verification process on their own, so if you are visiting a profile of a different instance through your own instance, you know that the instance you use and trust has verified the link as well.
+If the verification process is correctly finished, the box that contains the URL will have a green background.

 {{< hint style="info" >}}
 Because Mastodon can be self-hosted, there is no better way to verify your identity than to host Mastodon on your own domain, which people already trust.
 {{< /hint >}}